 If you are receiving SSI and at some point your assets or income rise above the SSI eligibility limits, the SSA will stop your benefit payments.
 These limits adjust from year-to-year.
 There are certain complexities in determining whether you are over the income limit, including factors such as spousal income, parental income, an increase in income, an increase in assets, or receiving free shelter or food.

 Securing the Social Security Disability benefits you are entitled to under the law can be a complicated process that requires help from an experienced Maryland Social Security disability attorney.
-At Plaxen & Adler, P.A. we routinely help disabled individuals obtain the SSDI and SSI they deserve under the law.
+At Plaxen Adler Muncy, P.A. we routinely help disabled individuals obtain the SSDI and SSI they deserve under the law.
 To set up a free consultation to go over your situation, give us a call today at 410.567.0243, or fill out our contact form.